stjomd/hexmc/README.md

 # hexmc

 hexmc is a #SAT solver implemented as part of my bachelor thesis at the Vienna University of Technology.
+#SAT, or propositional model counting, is the problem of counting the amount of satisfying assignments, or models, of a propositional formula.
 The submitted version is `v1.0.0`.

-In my bachelor thesis, I studied dynamic algorithms for the problem #SAT (propositional model counting).
-The goal was then to implement a #SAT solver using these algorithms.

 ## Details

-The implementation includes two dynamic algorithms, one parameterized by the ps-width of the formula, and one parameterized by the clique-width of the formula's signed incidence graph.
+The implementation is based on two dynamic algorithms, one parameterized by the ps-width of the formula, and one parameterized by the clique-width of the formula's signed incidence graph.
 However, the latter requires inputs for which, to my knowledge, there exist no computation methods yet, and therefore it is not used.
-It can still be run by setting `--alg=cw` for studying purposes, but this returns false answers at the time.
+It is still included with the source code and can be run by setting `--alg=cw` for studying purposes, but this returns false answers at the time.

 For more information on the underlying algorithms, refer to: